-The Mobius Arch in Alabama Hills is California is amongst one of the photographed places in the state and favorite for would be stargazers and astrophotography.
-The famous arch perfectly frames the tallest mountain in the contiguous U.S., Mount Whitney and is amongst the most photographed arches in California.
+The Mobius Arch in Alabama Hills in California is amongst one of the photographed places in the state and a favorite for would be stargazers and astrophotographers.
+The famous arch perfectly frames the tallest mountain in the contiguous U.S. – Mount Whitney and is amongst the most photographed arches in California.

 Mobius Arch Sunset

-The Arch is a mere 5-minute walk from an unpaved parking lot and due to this easy access, it’s often crowded with people taking photos of the holey rock.
+The Arch is a mere 5-minute walk from an unpaved parking lot, and due to this easy access, it’s often crowded with photographers on the weekends.
 I was fortunate enough to have visited the Mobius Arch when it was not as popular years ago when I lived in Sacramento.
 I car camped in the parking lot for a night and right at the break of dawn scrambled to find a trail to the arch to take some sunrise photos and then stayed around for the sunset.